kraflab/dsda-doom/docs/doom_in_hexen.md

 - Line flags coming from extra arguments are ignored.
 - Line translucency works like boom (fixed alpha).
 - Line_SetBlocking sight, hitscan, and sound are not possible in hexen format.
+- Sector_ChangeFlags only supports silent, friction, and push in hexen format.
+  - UDMF additionally supports endgodmode, endlevel, hazard, and noattack.
 - NoiseAlert only works with the default arguments.
 - Thing_Hate only supports 0 for the third argument ("target only").
 - ThrustThing has an implicit speed limit.